SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_1_4.png)

-<br> Now refer back to the TenantBooker app and the credentials we had saved earlier.
+<br> Now refer back to the TenantBooker app and the credentials we did save earlier.
 Copy the Token URL and client credentials for the 'Process Integration' section.

 ![](/exercises/ex5/images/tenantbooker_1.png)

-<br> Select 'Client Credentials' grant type and copy the token URL and client credentials in the respective fields.
+<br> Select the 'Client Credentials' grant type and copy the token URL and client credentials in the respective fields.
 Invoke the 'Get Access Token' button.

 ![](/exercises/ex5/images/ex5_1_5.png)